EchebKeso/BeamNG38MapConverter/README.md

 A tool to migrate BeamNG.drive custom maps from older versions to 0.38+ by converting material texture paths to be compatible with the new central asset system.
 I'm not an expert in BeamNG modding - so am not sure at which version the JSON materials manifests were introduced!

+Of course, make backups of all your map files before trying this.

 ## Quick Start

 ### Prerequisites